 Not every organization needs data extraction to follow the ETL framework.
 In scenarios where immediate access to raw data is enough, and extensive transformation is unnecessary before analysis, data extraction without ETL is a suitable approach.
 Here’s a glimpse into how it works:

 - Direct Extraction: In some cases, data extraction may occur without the intermediate transformation and loading steps of ETL.
 This approach involves directly pulling data from source systems and using it for immediate analysis or reporting.
-By implementing OCR (Optical Character Recognition), for example, it’s possible to extract data from PDFs, images, scanned documents.
+By implementing OCR (Optical Character Recognition), for example, it’s possible to extract data from PDFs, images, and scanned documents.

 - Use of APIs (Application Programming Interfaces): Data extraction without ETL can involve direct API calls to source systems.
 APIs allow for structured communication between different software applications, enabling the extraction of specific data subsets.
 OCR technology can also be integrated into this process, extracting text or data from images or documents accessible via APIs.